icl-utk-edu/lapackpp/INSTALL.md

 CMake Installation
 --------------------------------------------------------------------------------

 Note that LAPACK++ inherits its dependencies from BLAS++.
-It requires th BLAS++ library to be installed via CMake prior to compilation.
+It requires the BLAS++ library to be installed via CMake prior to compilation.
 Information and installation instructions can be found at https://bitbucket.org/icl/blaspp.

 The CMake script enforces an out of source build.
 The simplest way to accomplish